Guest Work Agency is an art advisory and law firm for artists, collectors, commercial galleries and arts organisations. Melbourne, Australia.

 Kurzman, Eisenberg Corbin & Lever, LLP: The Art Law specialists in the firm manage all types of transactions related to the publishing, lending and licensing of art, including art media agreements.
 The firm represents dealers and galleries in acquisitions of other galleries, large scale art purchases and all aspects of their gallery operations, including unique issues relating to the leasing of gallery locations.
 New York, NY.

 Law Office of Gale P. Elston P.C.: The practice of Art Law is very broad.
 It includes enforcing artists’ intellectual property rights, drafting leases for galleries, negotiating contracts for the sale or transfer of works, litigating sales disputes, establishing and managing family trusts comprised of art assets, and drafting wills specific to the needs of artists and collectors.
 Our office specializes not only in the legal expertise required to advise artists, collectors, and galleries, but has also acquired an understanding of the unique dynamics of the art world.
+New York, NY.

 Locke Lord LLP has been advising clients with art-related legal issues for decades.
 Navigating the legal issues involved in the creation, ownership and transfer of rights in art requires experience in a number of practice areas including: contracts and agreements, tax, not-for-profit governance, intellectual property, insurance, gift and estate-planning, financial transactions, litigation and personal property law.
 Locke Lord lawyers have measured experience in each of these areas and we have represented museums, universities, and other cultural institutions, galleries and dealers in art, artists, private collectors, insurers and foundations in connection with addressing legal issues unique to art.
 Dallas, TX.